dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 The `FROM` directive names the image which our new image is based upon, such as [node][2] version `12-alpine`.
 We can add new dependencies using the `RUN` directive, and specify which process runs using the `CMD` directive.

-Images are cached in 'layers', so you can use multiple `CMD` directives to speed up image builds.
+Images are cached in 'layers', so you can use multiple `RUN` directives to speed up image builds.
 See [Docker best practices][3].

 ## Replacing containers
 If we make changes and rebuild our image, we have to remove the old container.
 The quickest way is `docker rm -f <the-container-id>`.
 Then we can run our new container using the updated image: